feltus/OSG-GEM/README.md

-##Citation
-Poehlman et al. OSG-GEM: Gene Expression Matrix Construction Using the Open Science Grid. *Bioinformatics and Biology Insights* 2016:10 133–141 doi:  10.4137/BBI.S38193.

 # OSG-GEM
 OSG-GEM is a Pegasus workflow that utilizes Open Science Grid (OSG) resources to produce a Gene Expression Matrix (GEM) from DNA sequence files in FASTQ format.
+The workflow is also configured to run on Jetstream

+##Citation
+William L. Poehlman, Mats Rynge, Chris Branton, D. Balamurugan and Frank A. Feltus.
+OSG-GEM: Gene Expression Matrix Construction Using the Open Science Grid. *Bioinformatics and Biology Insights* 2016:10 133–141 doi:  10.4137/BBI.S38193.

 ## Introduction

-This workflow processes raw or compressed paired end FASTQ files to produce a matrix of normalized RNA molecule counts (FPKM).
+This workflow processes paired or single end FASTQ files to produce a matrix of normalized RNA molecule counts (FPKM).
 OSG-GEM also supports direct input downloads from NCBI SRA for processing.
 An indexed reference genome along with gene model annotation files must be obtained prior to configuring and running the workflow.
 The following tasks are directed by the Pegasus workflow manager: